-Grandparent Council
+Grandparent Alliance

-What is the Grandparent Council?
+What is the Grandparent Alliance?

 We are grandparents of a grandchild living with juvenile myositis.